 What Monte brings to the table is new logic backed by 782+ references and much correlation with data.
 His mechanism for modern disease proliferation is referred to here as MTFT, Methanol Transported Formaldehyde Toxicity.

 There are two parts, "MTF" and "T." The "MTF" is how formaldehyde gets into a variety of tissues.
 It's too reactive to last long enough to circulate in the blood.
 But methanol circulates, is passed freely without regulation into cells,ref and then is converted to local non-circulating formaldehyde.
 Most of the ADH that fosters this conversion is in the liver and stomach, but not all.
-ADH is also present in the cells of the inner two layers of blood vessel linings, of connective tissue, and of mammary tissue where there is little ALDH.
+ADH is also present in the cells of the inner two layers of blood vessel linings, in connective tissue, in mammary epithelium where there is little ALDH and in the retina.
 The formaldehyde may diffuse within the cell, into mitochondria or out of the cell into interstitial spaces or neighboring cells.

 The second "T" part refers to toxic damage caused by formaldehyde when persistently generated in tissue in tiny amounts.
 There are basically just three or four damage modes, but depending on what tissue is being affected, these manifest as a wide range of disease.